kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring.md

 ## Learning Outcomes

 After completing this lesson, you will be able to:
-- Understand the basic rules of grammar that govern dangling and misplaced modifiers.
 - Identify the purpose of your writing.
 - Adapt messages to the diverse needs of individuals, groups, and contexts.
 - Determine the information that you need to gather to make your writing more effective.